Business Expense Policy

 The primary responsibility for review and approval of expenses and compliance with all provisions of this policy rests with the individuals incurring expenses and supervisors who are authorizing the expenses.
 Business expense reports are subject to audit by government agencies and other sponsors; therefore, thorough documentation and accounting for expenses (as defined in this section) is essential.
 Dartmouth must have all the documentation required to substantiate payments made in accordance with this policy.

-Business expense reports must be submitted within 120 days of the date of incurrence of an expense or the end of the travel.
-As noted in the cash advance section, if a cash advance was provided and the settlement is not completed within 120 days from the anticipated settlement date, the cash advance will be reported to the Payroll Office for appropriate reporting as taxable income and the appropriate taxes will be withheld from the employee.
+Individuals are encouraged to report their business and travel expenses within 15 business days after incurring the expense or the end of travel.
+All expenses (including corporate card charges) must be reported ("settled") in the iExpense system within 90 days of the date of the expense or the card will be suspended until the transactions are settled.
+As noted in the Advances section, if a payables advance was provided and the settlement is not completed within 90 days from the anticipated settlement date, the payables advance will be reported to the Payroll Office for appropriate reporting as taxable income and the appropriate taxes will be withheld from the employee.

 Required Documentation (Receipts) for Expense Reporting and Reimbursement